-The subsidiary companies are presented in Note 1.2.
+The subsidiaries are presented in Note 1.2.

-Joint venture - a joint venture is established by virtue of a contractual agreement based on which two or more parties (companies) start a common business undertaking, which is subject to joint control.
+Joint ventures - joint ventures are established by virtue of a contractual agreement based on which two or more parties (companies) start a common business undertaking, which is subject to joint control.

 The joint control represents a contractual sharing of control (50:50) on a particular business.
 It is determined by the requirement that strategic financial and operating decisions relating to the business activities and the development of the joint venture shall be taken with mandatory unanimous consent of the controlling shareholders.